 CES has resources for students seeking all types of work and internship experiences.
-Opportunities are available on and off-campus in part-time, full-time, temporary, summer, and work-study positions.
+Opportunities are available on and off-campus in part-time, full-time, temporary, and summer positions.
 Resources for identifying local and national internships, whether they be for-credit, not-for-credit, paid or unpaid opportunities are also available.
 Encourage students to start their search at CES with these resources:

 Whether a student is just beginning to evaluate interests, is ready to investigate career fields, or is prepared to research organizations and conduct a full-scale search, CES has resources at every point of their decision-making process.

 At pugetsound.edu/ces students can find a wealth of career-related resources, and connections to the password-protected resources listed here:

 Students have several options to gain insight to their career development process through academic work.